akgupta123/mern-project/Eccomerce website using reactjs and nodjs/README.md

 Prerequisites: Have mongodb installed with required data imported.
-Database Name: HackerEarth Collection Name: Restaurants Make sure you have above 2 things set up on system.
+Database Name: amazona Collection Name: amazona Make sure you have above 2 things set up on system.

 To run locally: